kareem-xyz/vrp_templater/tasks.md

 - Add ability to create custom labs

 Necessary UI Things:
-- "Universal Formatting Buttons (B I -)" (Bold, Italics, and so on).
+- Universal Formatting Buttons (B I -)" (Bold, Italics, and so on).
 Can map the buttons the add the points **, _, - around the highlighted text.

 Templates:
-- Add Extra Fields to the MAR template, particularly next to the title.
+- Split Alert Bands into three different pictures.
+Add Sinus Tachycardia pictures from scenario.

+Other:
+- Instead of downloading all pngs at once.
+Make a modal with a download per png, or download all button.

 - Add Listeners for Multipage mode
 On some button press, or perhaps height crossing border of multipage textbox, copy the current canvas object into the canvas div, use the process pages function to return just the text that is enough for the first canvas, and the new canvas.